How to Build a Retaining Wall: Equipment, Materials, and Step-by-Step Guide

 Plate Compactor

-This is the single most important piece of equipment for retaining wall construction.
-You will compact the base gravel before the first course, then compact the backfill gravel behind every subsequent course.
-Skipping compaction is the fastest path to wall failure.
+The single most important piece of equipment.
+Compact the base gravel before the first course, then compact backfill gravel behind every subsequent course.

 Concrete Saw